cloudmesh-community/book/chapters/preface/create.md

 * [biber](http://biblatex-biber.sourceforge.net/) - to cleanup your bibtex file

 We still only use bibtex and not biblatex, but can use biber for doing some verification.
-Once you have installed them, you can verify your documents with.
+Once you have installed them, you can verify your documents with

 ```bash
 mdl filename.md
 biber -V -tool filename.bib
 ```

-Please remember that we have many thausends of refernces in our bib folder, so before you add a duplicate entry, please check in that forlder.
+Please remember that we have many thousands of references in our bib folder, so before you add a duplicate entry, please check in that folder.
 An easy way to do this is to use jabref loading the bibfiles.

 ## Creating a New Book

 Let us assume you like to create a new book.
 The easiest way to start is to copy from an existing book.
 However, make sure not to copy old files in dest.
-Let us assume you like to call the book gregor and you coppy from the python directory.
+Let us assume you like to call the book gregor and you copy from the python directory.

-You have to do the following
+You have to do the following.

 ```bash
 $ cd book/books/python